Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 <a href="http://topos.house" target="_blank">houses</a> that have
 <a href="https://archive.house/" target="_blank">websites.</a>

-A few months later, I return to San Francisco for yet another retreat, this time with basically every Silicon Valley person I follow on Twitter convened in one place to talk about improving the world 'n' stuff.
+A few months later, I returned to San Francisco for yet another retreat, this time with basically every Silicon Valley person I follow on Twitter convened in one place to talk about improving the world 'n' stuff.
 It was fun and fascinating, but simultaneously kind of alarming.
 The Silicon Valley ilk have a very well-defined lens on the world.
 They